rh-aiservices-bu/licence-plate-workshop/docs/step5.md

 Some explanations first:

-* The code that we wrote in the notebook has been repackaged as a single Python file, `prediction.py` (this is the file you see in the project tree, that you can open in JupyerLab to check).
+* The code that we wrote in the notebook has been repackaged as a single Python file, `prediction.py`.
 Basically, it's just the code that was in all the cells of the notebook that was put together inside a single file.

 * To use this code as a function you can call, we just added a function called `predict` that takes a string as an input, the name of the picture, does the recognition, and sends back the result.
-Open the file directly in Jupyter, see for yourself, you should recognize our previous code, with this new function added.
+Open the file directly in JupyterLab, see for yourself, you should recognize our previous code, with this new function added.

 * There are other files in the folder that are used to provide functions to launch a web server that will be used to serve our API.